What to Ask your Doctor if You’ve Been Prescribed Opioid Medications

 Enroll in a good physical therapy program

-Physical Therapy will help to make certain that you are doing proper strengthening, mobilization of tissues, and appropriate flexibility under the guidance of a licensed medical professional.
+Physical therapy will help to make certain that you are doing proper strengthening, mobilization of tissues, and appropriate flexibility under the guidance of a licensed medical professional.
 The common causes of acute neck and back pain are joint restrictions.
 By strengthening the muscles around these joints and mobilizing the joints that are in the spine.
 Pain often can be handled with simple nonoperative fusion.
 Remember, exercise is medicine and doing proper exercise and using proper ergonomics often takes care of most acute symptoms.

 If the anti-inflammatory medications do not work such as nonsteroidal anti-inflammatory drugs, then the use of an actual steroid would be the next step up to provide inflammation reduction and constant pain relief.